skmonjur/Seerah/index.md

                   <div class="panel-body">

 				  <ul>
-				  <li>13th year of the Prophet's pbuh mission, many pilgrims visited Makkah from Madina, in them there were both Muslims and Pagans and alike</li>
+				  <li>13th year of the Prophet's pbuh mission, many pilgrims visited Makkah from Madinah, in them there were both Muslims and Pagans and alike</li>
-				  <li>The Muslims wanted to invite the Prophet pbuh to move to Madina.
+				  <li>The Muslims wanted to invite the Prophet pbuh to move to Madinah.
 They arranged a secret meeting with the Prophet pbuh after Hajj at Akabah</li>
 				  <li>A total of 73 of the Muslims went individullay or pairs by keeping the private meeting a secret and this is known as the Second Pledge of Akabah</li>
 				  <li>All but 11 were frim Khajraj trbie.
 There were two women in the group</li>
 				  <li>Abbas bin Abdul Muttalib, Prophet's pbuh Uncle was with him pbuh.
 His pbuh Uncle was not a muslim yet.
-He (ra) said, Prophet pbuh has both security and honor in Makkah and if the Muslims from Madina cannot give security to the Prophet pbuh then they should leave the Prophet pbuh to stay at Makkah</li>
+He (ra) said, Prophet pbuh has both security and honor in Makkah and if the Muslims from Madinah cannot give security to the Prophet pbuh then they should leave the Prophet pbuh to stay at Makkah</li>
 				  <li>The Prophet pbuh recited some verses from the Quran and took the follwoing oath:</li>
 				  <ul>
 				  <li>"We will worship none but Allah and we will never associate any partner with Him"</li>